-Systemwide Meter Change Out Program
+Systemwide Residential Meter Change Out Program

 Public Utilities Commission Docket 4611 incorporated funding to move forward with a residential meter change out program.
 The last system wide residential meter change out program occurred more than 20 years ago.
 Water meters have moving parts that over an extended period of time wear incrementally in relationship to the amount of water that passes through the meter, as clearances between the parts increase, the accuracy of the metered consumption can be compromised.
 Basically, some water use could be unaccounted for.
 The Division of Public Utilities and Carriers regulatory guidance requires residential meters less than or equal to 2 inches in size to either be tested or replaced at 20-year intervals.

 The manufacturer no longer supports the technology of the majority of the residential meters currently in service.
 The age and technological obsolescence of the existing meters makes the systemwide testing of meters cost prohibitive and would not provide any long-term benefit to our customers.
 Changing out the existing meters that do not meet current technology is the only viable option that delivers the most benefit to our customers.
 There is no cost to the customers for the new meter.

 - The meters being installed at KCWA are the same mechanical meters that are being removed due to age and technological limitations.
-The new meters store 90 days of use information and can transmit the information over the air. - The meters measure using a positive displacement (PD) nutating disk. - A mechanical meter does not move unless water goes through it. - Mechanical meters do not speed up with time.
+The new meters store 90 days of use information and can transmit the information over the air. - The meters measure using positive displacement (PD) nutating disk. - A mechanical meter does not move unless water goes through it. - Mechanical meters do not speed up with time.
 They either stop working or slow down.
 New meters read more accurately than old meters.
 New meters register down to 0.01 cu ft/min. - All new meters are certified factory tested to AWWA standards before they are installed.
-Each new meter has a test results tag attached.

-• Certified accuracy testing information for every new meter installed in the KCWA system is available at www.kentcountywater.org
+Each new meter has a test results tag attached. - Certified accuracy testing information for every new meter installed in the KCWA system is available at https://kentcountywater.org/ activeprograms.aspx.

 This technology represents a hybrid of mechanical metrology with an analog display coupled with digital meter registering equipment for efficient retrieval and accurate accounting of consumer consumption.
 The analog display chosen for the new meters was implemented as it was easier for customers to read and understand.
 Specifically, leak detection and high-water use trending helps provide the information necessary to answer customer questions concerning unusual or abnormal consumption related billing concerns.
-Radio reading technology reduces labor factors related to system wide collection of reads and will facilitate the future move to a monthly billing cycle similar to other utility and consumer credit billing cycles.
-KCWA has filed with the PUC to start monthly billing in late summer of 2021 with the goal to have all customers on monthly billing cycles by October.
+Radio reading technology reduces labor factors related to the system wide collection of reads.

 The meter change out program contract was awarded in 2019.
-Meter change out work is progressing through the district by geographic areas but progress has been hampered due to Covid-19.
-As of April 1, 2021, over 17,000 meters have been replaced, which is approximately 70% of the meters.
-Customers are being contacted by the installation company by mail with a postcard to set up appointments to remove the existing meter and install the new meter during one visit to your property.
-The contractor has put in place Covid-19 protocols to protect both the customers and installation personnel.
-Customers can either go online to book their appointment or call the phone number on the postcard.
-It is anticipated that the meter change-out program will be completed at the end of 2021 to enable a coordinated installation plan that facilitates the continuation of billing and customer service functions during the transition to the new software and metering technology.
-We greatly appreciate your support and cooperation as we move forward to successful completion of this complex program.
+The majority of the meter change out work was completed at the end of 2021.
+As of December 31, 2021, more than 24,000 meters have been replaced, which is approximately 99% of the meters slated to be replaced as part of the program.
+Remaining customers have been contacted by the Kent County Water Authority by mail and door tags to set up appointments to remove the existing meter and install the new meter during one visit to the property.
+The Kent County Water Authority has put in place Covid-19 protocols to protect both the customers and installation personnel.
+We greatly appreciate your support and cooperation in the successful completion of this complex program.